 When train tracks can be used in both directions, there is considerable freedom for trains when search a path through the network.
 To reduce the number of conflicts (when two vehicles want to use the same track in opposite directions), the preferred direction for each track can be defined and factored into the routing decision.

-When routes are computed in the simulation, this is done by setting the option --device.rerouting.priority-factor FLOAT.
-This causes the priority values of edges to be factored into the routing decision with higher values being preferred.
-At the default value of 0.
+At the default option value of 0.
 Edge priority is ignored when routing.
-When setting a positive value, the edges with the lowest priority receive a penalty factor to their estimated travel time of 1 + FLOAT whereas the edges with the highest priority receive no penalty.
-Edges with medium priority will receive a penality of 1 + x * FLOAT where
+When setting a positive value, the edges with the lowest priority receive a penalty factor to their estimated travel time of 1 + FLOAT (where FLOAT is the option argument) whereas the edges with the highest priority receive no penalty.
+Edges with medium priority will receive a penalty of 1 + x * FLOAT where

 x = (edgePriority - minPriority) / (maxPriority - minPriority)

 The priority values can either be assigned by the user or computed heuristically by netconvert by setting the option --railway.topology.direction-priority.
 This requires that some of the tracks in the network are uni-directional (to unambiguously define the main direction).
 The assigned priority values are: